 - Trusted seller status: A consumer can request to whitelist a business as safe, removing the need to authenticate additional transactions once approved by the issuer.

 Countries within this region have the highest rate of contactless payment adoption.
 A 2020 Mastercard study found that 91% of Asian consumers were using contactless payments, either via digital wallets or contactless cards.

 However, there isn't a standard contactless limit across borders in the region, with each country either setting its own rules or letting financial institutions, merchants, or cardholders determine their own limits.
 Here are some of the current contactless limits for key countries at the time of this article:

 - India: Rs.
 5,000

 - New Zealand: NZ$200

-As contactless payments continue to grow in popularity and issuers continue to make the switch to contactless payment cards, understanding how contactless payment limits affect individual businesses will be increasingly important.
+As contactless payments continue to grow in popularity and issuers continue to make the switch to contactless payment cards, understanding how contactless limits affect individual businesses will be increasingly important.